 Tokyo was originally known as Edo, which means “estuary”.
 Its name was changed to Tokyo (to (east) + kyo (capital) when it became the imperial capital in 1868.
 During the early Meiji period, the city was also called “Takei”.

-Arriving into Haneda International has been the most efficient airport I’ve ever gone through.
+Arriving at Haneda International has been the most efficient airport I’ve ever gone through.
 Leaving the aircraft to catching my train took only 20 minutes, including passport control, baggage pick-up and customs clearance.
-At 5:26am I was on my way to my hotel to drop off my bag, early arrivals usually means burning some time before an afternoon check-in, so my plan was to become familiar with surrounding area and get some things sorted.
+At 5:26 am I was on my way to my hotel to drop off my bag, early arrivals usually mean burning some time before an afternoon check-in, so my plan was to become familiar with the surrounding area and get some things sorted.

-I expected a mad rush hour hour and packed trains but was not the case.
-Instead I watched the rising sun from the seat of my train, and found the streets empty and clean while I wheeled my bag to the hotel.
-It was only 6:45am, it would be seven hours before I could check-in.
+I expected a mad rush hour and packed trains but was not the case.
+Instead, I watched the rising sun from the seat of my train and found the streets empty and clean while I wheeled my bag to the hotel.
+It was only 6:45 am, it would be seven hours before I could check-in.

 With itinerary in hand started my day from Shinjuku station, worlds busiest train station with approx 3-4 million passengers per day.
 Took the Chou Line from platform 8 to Tokyo Station, a red brick facade building restored to a pre-World War II appearance, a contrast between old and new Tokyo of the surrounding buildings.
 Proceeding down the wide street from the centre of the station and past a moat, Wadakura-bori, continuing on beyond the Wadacura Fountain Park, finally arrived at a large park and Imperial Palace, which is closed to the public, except for two days of the year (2 January and 23 December).